 The other week, Owen learned how to fold these paper ninja stars from a friend at church, and he has been making tons of them!
 Great project for a rainy day.
 All you need is some paper, and you’re ready to go.
 We added Sharpies too for decorating the ninja stars with fun designs.

-We made some with colored paper and some with white paper.
+We made some of our ninja stars with colored paper and some with white paper.
 Origami paper would work too!
 Just don’t use card stock – it’s too heavy to fold like this.

 Step 1: If you’re starting with 8.5″ x 11″ paper, fold it over as shown to create a square.
 Cut off the excess.